AkstonCap/swapService/README.md

 2. The same transaction must include a Memo: `nexus:<NEXUS_ADDRESS>`.
 3. Service validates the Nexus address exists and is for the expected token (`NEXUS_TOKEN_NAME`, e.g., USDD).
 4. If valid, the service mints/sends USDD on Nexus to that address (amount normalized by decimals).
 5. If invalid/missing memo or wrong token, the service refunds the USDC back to the source SPL token account with a memo explaining the reason.
 A flat fee (`FLAT_FEE_USDC`) is always retained on this path.
-On successful swaps, a dynamic fee in bps (`FEE_BPS_USDC_TO_USDD`) is also retained.
+On successful swaps, a dynamic fee in bps (`DYNAMIC_FEE_BPS`) is also retained.
 Tiny deposits ≤ `FLAT_FEE_USDC` are treated as fees and not processed further.

 Notes:
 - Amounts are handled in base units and normalized between `USDC_DECIMALS` and `USDD_DECIMALS`.